Mainstream Employment Programme

 Process changes include:

-- Costs for the placement are agreed up front and will include setting a maximum salary subsidy for each year and funding for training and equipment in advance of a placement starting.
+- Applications are prioritised, and eligibility does not guarantee that a placement and funding will be available Costs for the placement are agreed up front and will include setting a maximum salary subsidy for each year and funding for training and equipment in advance of a placement starting.

 To find out more, or to get the new application form, contact us.